 The Foundation still did not have a place of its own for research.
 This problem was resolved in 1966 when a two-story building that still houses Sansum Diabetes Research Institute today was built with a gift from Mr. and Mrs. Harry Morrison and others.
 Full-scale diabetes research began soon thereafter in the Morrison Laboratories under Dr. Donald McMillan.

 In 1985, an additional laboratory, classrooms and researchers’ offices, an administrative wing, and a clinical third floor were added.
 In 2006, the upper level was remodeled into the contemporary Diabetes Research & Care Center.

 Although much has happened since 1920, one thing has not changed– the goal to cure diabetes, or at least to alleviate the suffering caused by this devastating disease.
-The legacy continues today under the leadership of internationally-respected scientific researcher Dr. Lois Jovanovič, who was appointed Director in 1996.
+The legacy continues today under the leadership of Rem Laan, who was appointed Executive Director in 2013.